EthanCavadia/EthanCavadia.github.io/index.md

 I recommend to read [this article](https://medium.com/hard-mode/the-legendary-fast-inverse-square-root-e51fee3b49d9) about the reverse square root function to really understand the black magic behind.

 I did the test but it was still slower than the basic intersection function.

 # Conclusion
+Trying to optimize the intersection helped me to understand a lot more how memory work, i'm a bit sad that all i did wasn't faster than the basic function, but i'm happy with what i learned during this project.